**Updated: January 8, 2016**

 The Change.org petition calls for Bosco to be released immediately back into the care of the Lucas County Pit Crew.
 They are asking the County Commissioners and Prosecutor to override the decision made by Warden Banister.

-They are also fighting to prevent Bosco from being officially declared a "dangerous" dog which could put him at risk for euthanasia (see current Ohio state dog laws here
+They are also fighting to prevent Bosco from being officially declared a “dangerous” dog which could put him at risk for euthanasia (see current Ohio state dog laws here).
+Keating does not agree that Bosco meets the criteria of a vicious or dangerous animal at all.
+She told ABC:

 I have been involved in several situations with dog bites where the choice is made to euthanize the animal.
 Sometimes that is necessary.
 That is not the case with Bosco, he is a super sweet dog.
 He like kids, other dogs.
 He is basically a big lap dog.